Domiii/dbux/docs_site/content/01-why-dbux.md

 <!-- TODO: make this part bigger and more visual -->

-Once an application has executed with [Dbux enabled](./runtime-analysis/02-enable-dbux.mdx), a collection of analytical tools is available via the [Dbux VSCode Extension](./tools-and-configuration/01-dbux-code.mdx):
+Once an application has executed with [Dbux enabled](./runtime-analysis/02-enable-dbux.mdx), a collection of analytical tools is available via the [Dbux VSCode Extension](./tools-and-configuration/01-dbux-code.mdx), including:

 * Dbux's [global view](./runtime-analysis/07-global.mdx) lists third-party modules, files and console log events.
 Takes user to the relevant code in a single click.
   * NOTE: While this eliminates the need for most of "[print-based debugging](https://www.google.com/search?q=print-based+debugging&hl=en)", it does not replace use of [proper logging](https://www.google.com/search?q=logging+programming+best+practices).